jbeyerstedt/Arduino-timelapse-slider/README.md

 	* corrected the calculation of the stepsPerInterval at high speed / setSlideTime < 3 / calculated stepsPerSecond < than the highest possible speed
 * 1.0.2:
 	* little modification at big slide times
+* 2.0:
+	* all new rewritten version.
+New software concept and it´s C++ now.
+	* 3 modes for timelapse, timelapse with slider, movie
+	*